Prieska–Total Solar Power Station: Overview

-The design calls or ground-mounted photo-voltaic cells, with capacity rating of 86 megawatts.
+The design calls or ground-mounted photo-voltaic cells, with total generation capacity of 86 megawatts.
 However, the 20-year PPA between the parties calls for the supply and purchase of 75 megawatts.
-Eskom buys the energy and integrates it into the national South African grid.
+Eskom buys the power and integrates it into the national South African grid.

 Ownership

 The table below illustrates the shareholding in the SPV company that owns, operates and maintains the power station.

 Cost

-The cost pf construction is reported at US$200 million.
+The cost of construction was reported at US$200 million.

 Construction

 Construction began in 2015 and was completed in December 2016.
 SunPower, an affiliate of TotalEnergies was awarded the engineering, procurement and construction contract.
 They are also the operations and maintenance contractor.